Ahaberling/MasterThesis/ReadMe.md

 ## Knowledge Recombination and Diffusion in Patent Data
 ### An Explorative Framework

-This thesis aimes to explore novel approaches identifying knowledge diffusion and recombination.
+This thesis aimes to explore novel measurements concerned with knowledge diffusion and recombination.
 The provided approaches utilize Latent Dirichlet Allocation and Network Analysis.
 Further details are provided in \'MasterThesis_Haberling.pdf\'.

 ## Instructions